yifan-CodeDir/TOSEM-RLFDC/README.md

 + Docker

 ## Package structure
-+ **human-written-tests** directory contains code and data that can help reproduce results for RQ1
++ **human-written-tests** directory contains code and data that can help reproduce results for RQ1 and RQ4.
 + **automatically-generated-tests** directory contains code that can help reproduce results for RQ2-3

 ## Acknowledgement